bbkr/UpRooted/README.md

 ## CACHING

-Creating instances of modules mentioned above are hevay operations, especially on large schemas.
+Creating instances of modules mentioned above are heavy operations, especially on large schemas.
 You can reuse all of them for great speed improvement.

 For example if you need to save multiple users you need to create `UpRooted::Schema`, `UpRooted::Tree`, `UpRooted::Reader` and `UpRooted::Writer` only once.